• Skip to primary navigation

 Jump To Recipe

-This lemony spread is so delicious, you will want to eat it by the spoonful!
+This lemony spread is so delicious that you will want to eat it by the spoonful!
+Did you know it is the perfect filling for making easy lemon tarts?
+It is also delicious in a lemon curd parfait.

-When it comes to SPRING I immediately think of citrus desserts.
+When it comes to spring, I immediately think of citrus desserts.
 I am so ready for the bright yellow sun and fresh flavours.
 Lemon Polenta Cake often makes an appearance on my Easter dinner table.

 Lemon Ice Cream seems to be a hit around here.
 However, my grandson has requested a pie for his birthday this year.
-The perfect place for this lemon filling.
+The perfect place for this lemon curd filling.

 Really basic ingredients.
 You will need: